w3f/Grants-Program/applications/application-template.md

 - What need(s) does your project meet?
 - How did you identify these needs?
 Please provide evidence in the form of (scientific) articles, forum discussions, case studies or raw data.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?
+Please identify and assess any projects addressing the same need, and explain how your project is distinct.
+Feel free to include applicable research data, statistics, or metrics.
   - If not, please indicate why such a project might not have been possible, successful or attempted.
 - Are there any projects similar to yours in related ecosystems?